pencer-io/pencer-io.github.io/_posts/2021-09-17-ctf-htb-validation.md

 <!--more-->

-Skill required are basic web enumeration and knowledge of SQLi.
+Skills required are basic web enumeration and knowledge of SQLi.
 Skills learned are how second order injections work and using cURL to do the exploitation.

 | Details |  |
 | --- | --- |